 He was friends with some of the greats of early show business, including Al Jolson, Fanny Brice, Jack Benny, the Marx Brothers and more.
 He also had friends of the more current variety such as Walter Matthau, Bobby Darin, Ann-Margaret and Brooke Shields.
 On the anecdotes he tells in this book, American Legends: The Life of George Burns, he says “Most of what I said is true.
 The rest is show business.”

-Want to know more about George Burns and Gracie Allen? – Here are links for more on this fascinating couple
+Want to know more about George Burns and Gracie Allen? – Here are links for more on this fascinating couple.

-George Burns on Wikipedia
+Burns and Allen on Wikipedia